irias/ding/README.md

 # Developing

 You obviously need a Go compiler.
-But you'll also need to run "make setup" to:
-- install the sherpadoc tool
-- install jshint and node-sass through npm (nodejs), to check the JavaScript code and compile SASS
+But you'll also need to run "make setup" to install jshint and node-sass through npm (nodejs), to check the JavaScript code and compile SASS.

 Now run: "make build test release"